jgrizou/website/src/misc/quotes.md

 {{ {"filter": "science", "quote": "Tout ce qui existe dans l'univers est le fruit du hasard et de la nécessité.", "author": "Démocrite Apocrypha by Jacques Monod", "source": "Le Hasard et la Nécessité", "year": "1970"} | quote }}

+{{ {"filter": "other", "quote": "Every generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it.", "author": "George Orwell"} | quote }}

 {{ {"filter": "other", "quote": "Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.", "author": "Samuel Beckett"} | quote }}

 {{ {"filter": "science", "quote": "C’est bien plus la coutume et l’exemple qui nous persuade, qu’aucune connaissance certaine.", "author": "René Descartes", "source": "Discours de la methode", "year": "1637"} | quote }}

 {{ {"filter": "other", "quote": "Les hommes n'ont jamais de remords des choses qu'ils sont dans l'usage de faire.", "author": "Voltaire", "source": "Dialogue du chapon et de la poularde", "year": "1763"} | quote }}

+{{ {"filter": "science", "quote": "To every man is given the key to the gates of heaven.
+The same key opens the gates of hell.
+And so it is with science.", "author": "Richard Feynman"} | quote }}

 {{ {"filter": "science", "quote": "All models are wrong, but some are useful.", "author": "George Box", "year": "1970s"} | quote }}